 The exercises for this course are designed to help you learn how to make your foundation the first priority in building your poses.
-You’ll see that by establishing your foundation the other steps in the process of building a pose will come together with more simplicity, logic and ease--while anything extra or less relevant will fall away naturally.
-Over the 8 days of the course you will use the 6 foundational postures of the Ashtanga yoga system and the many transitional set up positions between poses to understand how to make a sound foundation for all poses.
+Over the 8 days of the course you will use 6 foundational postures plus transitions to understand how to make a sound foundation for all poses.
 You’ll also learn how to work with a progression of steps to maintain a strong foundation as you go deeper into each posture.
 By doing this course you take a single clear and substantial step towards attaining Asana Vidya--Knowledge of the 3rd yogic limb--and you’ll also get the bonus of feeling empowered and inspired.

 In this session you’ll focus on the first 2 of the 6 foundational postures of the Ashtanga system: Padangusthasana (Big Toe Pose) and Pada Hastasana (Hands to Feet Pose).
 One exercise focuses on establishing your leg and arm foundation by exploring the 1st Vinyasa position.
 First you’ll go into 1st Position, place your head on chair and study the foundational set up work that happens before folding forward.
 For example one of the main features of Padangusthasana is the dual actions of pulling on your big toes with your fingers contrasted by pushing your fingers down with your toes.
 Waking up a dynamic interaction between your arms and legs enables you to project your spine horizontally forward in the set up and then create deep forward fold with a free belly.
 To complete the exercise you eliminate the props and do the set up pose with more clear knowledge of how to use it to establish your foundation.
 You’ll also explore the actiions that happen in the State of the Asana during the 2nd Vinyasa.
 Next you’ll move on to the classic seated forward bend Paschimotanasana (Western Stretching Pose) where you’ll learn how to apply the same set of actions and principles that you use in Padangusthatsana (Big Toe Pose).
 Finally you’ll work with a few fun and challenging poses of the same kind that are found at the end of the primary series Ubhaya Padangusthasana, Urdhva Mukha Paschimotanasana.